ksanu1998/starter-academic/content/post/learning-resources/index.md

 ---
 title: Great learning resources
-subtitle: This is a compendium of great books, lecture notes, and slides, spanning various fields of study in Mathematics, Machine Learning, Computer Science, and Natural Sciences, that are publicly available.
+subtitle: This is a compendium of excellent books, lecture notes, and slides, spanning various fields of study in Mathematics, Machine Learning, Computer Science, and Natural Sciences, that are publicly available.

 # Summary for listings and search engines
 summary: This is a compendium of great books, lecture notes, and slides, spanning various fields of study in Mathematics, Machine Learning, Computer Science, and Natural Sciences, that are publicly available.